 I saw dozens of churches, but it was their architecture and age that struck me, as opposed to any sense of holiness.
 But as narrow streets gave way to a wide expanse of land, the sun seemed to beam down twice as hard, and my iPhone shuffle landed on “Ultralight Beam.”

 There are specific moments where music hits some neuron buried deep inside the brain.
-It's a feeling that can’t be forced, but everything just clicks and in that moment every thought is consumed and shaped by the music playing.
+It's a feeling that can’t be forced, but everything just clicks and at that moment every thought is consumed and shaped by the music playing.
 There I was, in a foreign country, hearing the same little girl that opens TLOP screaming, “We don’t want no devils in the house!” that I had heard so many times before, but this time it was different.

 I looked around to see smiling young children playing as the synths coursed through my body.
 Kanye began his pleading for serenity and peace as I was looking around at the hundreds of people around me, all enjoying their lives on a glorious sun-filled day.
 Suddenly, “this is a God Dream” hit me with clarity, I had never felt before, and by the time Chance’s verse began, every problem I’ve ever had in my life had been washed away in a state of bliss.
-Every word hit with force, and “Glory be to God, yeah,” in that moment was no longer religious preaching but a realization of just how beautiful life can be.
+Every word hit with force, and “Glory be to God, yeah,” at that moment was no longer religious preaching but a realization of just how beautiful life can be.

 I'm far from an emotional person, yet by the time Kirk Franklin uttered his first word I realized I had actual tears running down my face.